 Tuition

 All graduate students are responsible for keeping tuition payment and student fees up-to-date until the completion of their program.
-Students pay fees online through the Student Service Centre.
+Students pay fees online through Workday.

 Students who encounter financial difficulty during their studies should discuss the issue with their graduate supervisor.
 Graduate students at UBC’s Okanagan campus who have questions about tuition, or are in need of additional financial support, should visit the UBC Okanagan Student Services’ website.